 *We strongly advise international applicants to seek fellowship support from their home countries.
 Only exceptional international students without financial support can be accepted into the program.
-Please contact the Graduate Group (email@example.com) prior to seeking admissions.
+Please contact the Graduate Group Coordinator (email@example.com) prior to seeking admission.

 A list of the fellowships for incoming students offered through Graduate Studies can be found on their website here.